BA Honours in Journalism and Media Studies (Mid-career: for working journalists)

 • Three other courses from the options on offer (see below for those options).

 For further information, email email@example.com, or phone 011 717 4028.

 CORE (COMPULSORY) COURSES

-- Journalism Research (Second Semester) In this course, we will form research groups around specific topics and each student will do a research project.
+- Journalism Research (Second Semester): This is a directed course which begins with sessions on research methodology.
+We will then form research groups around specific topics and each student will do a research project.

 Please note that not all these courses are taught every year, depending on student demand and teacher availability.
 Please check what is available from year to year.
 In order to plan your year of study check our timetable.